-- 1. Infinite Possibility and Union Mission designated staff will administer and complete the VI SPDAT assessment with households on the 15th day after they enter the shelter, and will contact the appropriate housing program according to the VI SPDAT score. - 2.
+- 1. Infinite Possibilities and Union Mission's designated staff will administer and complete the VI SPDAT assessment with households within the 7th day of entering the shelter, and will contact the appropriate housing program according to the VI SPDAT score. - 2.
 Individuals will be referred to the appropriate agencies based on the eligibility criteria of each individual agency. - 3.
 Referrals will be made by phone and followed by an email.
 A referral form will be sent to identified agencies.
 Referring agencies have 24 business hours to accept or decline the referral. - 4.
 If accepted, the designated CA staff person will begin the process of transitioning the individual household to the identified program, i.e. coordinate appointment, transportation, and other services, as appropriate. - 5.
 If accepted, and there is no capacity within the referral agency, the individual household will be placed on a Coordinated Assessment master waitlist.